eong93/GBDXMaps.github.io/_posts/2016-9-30-create-task.md

 >>> classifier.pkl
 ```

-You can now define and register rf-pool-classifier!
+You may now exit the container and define and register rf-pool-classifier!

 ### Task Definition